slatedocs/slate/source/index.md

 # Introduction

-Welcome to the MojoPages API documentation!
-MojoPages is a local business search application which uses social media to provide relavant and interesting results.
-The API is RESTful and enables adding, updating or delete business listing data on [MojoPages.com](http://mojopages.com) and it's properties.
+Welcome to the LocalStack API documentation!
+LocalStack is a local business search application which uses social media to provide relavant and interesting results.
+The API is RESTful and enables adding, updating or delete business listing data on [LocalStack.com](http://LocalStack.com) and it's properties.
 The API also allows you to check the status and map your business data to our database as well as retrieve all your business listings within our system.

 Sample code is currently available as cURL in the dark area to the right.
 Requests and responses are all in JSON.